 In most cases it is likely that the AEMC would apply this approach to calculating a claim for compensation.
-However, the AEMC is not bound to follow these Compensation Guidelines, and there may be circumstances in which there are compelling reasons not to do so.
+However, the AEMC is not bound to follow the compensation guidelines, and there may be circumstances in which there are compelling reasons not to do so, such as if the application of this guideline would result in a claimant receiving compensation which exceeded their reasonable net costs.